 Background

-Early skin to skin contact (ESTSC) after vaginal delivery increases milk production, lactation, and may improve outcomes.1-3 Studies published as early as the 1970s showed a change in maternal and neonatal behavior after ESTSC.1 Mothers practicing ESTSC and suckling, breastfeed their infants longer than did routine care mothers.2 A Cochrane meta-analysis concluded that ESTSC promotes breastfeeding, though other conclusions were challenging due to methodological quality and small sample size of the trials.3
+Early skin to skin contact (ESTSC) after vaginal delivery increases milk production and lactation and may improve outcomes.1-3 Studies published as early as the 1970s showed a change in maternal and neonatal behavior after ESTSC.1 Mothers practicing ESTSC and suckling breastfed their infants longer than did routine-care mothers.2 A Cochrane meta-analysis concluded that ESTSC promotes breastfeeding, though other conclusions were challenging due to methodological quality and small sample size of the trials.3

-Breastfeeding, nipple stimulation, and ESTSC increases oxytocin levels post-partum.4-8 Therefore, ESTSC is expected to reduce the incidence of postpartum hemorrhage (PPH).9 A retrospective study found that women who did not have ESTSC were almost twice as likely to have PPH compared to women who had both ESTSC and breastfeeding within 30 minutes of birth.10
+Breastfeeding, nipple stimulation, and ESTSC increase oxytocin levels postpartum.4-8 Therefore, ESTSC is expected to reduce the incidence of postpartum hemorrhage (PPH).9 A retrospective study found that women who did not have ESTSC were almost twice as likely to have PPH compared to women who both had ESTSC and began breastfeeding within 30 minutes of birth.10

 Although the delivery goal for many women is to experience a vaginal birth, a cesarean delivery (CD) is sometimes mandatory due to medical maternal or fetal indications.
-Recent attention has focused on the description and putting into practice techniques in the operating ward to incorporate ESTSC and breastfeeding.
-The first approach of modifying the CD was described in 2008 by Smith et al. and was termed the ''natural CD" (NCD).11 One of the main aspects was to mimic the situation of vaginal birth and to give parents a better birthing experience (Family-Centered CD).
+Recent attention has focused on the description and putting into practice of techniques in the operating ward to incorporate ESTSC and breastfeeding.
+The first approach of modifying the CD was described in 2008 by Smith et al. and was termed natural CD (NCD).11 One of the main aspects was to mimic the situation of vaginal birth and to give parents a better birthing experience (family-centered CD).

 Nevertheless, there is a lack of adequate methodological studies on the impact of CD incorporating ESTSC and breastfeeding, i.e., NCD, and maternal outcomes.11

-The present trial aims to examine the effect of NCD on peripartum blood loss compared to traditional CD.
-Additionally, to examine the impact on women's satisfaction, exclusive breastfeeding, and other maternal and neonatal outcomes.
+The present trial aims to examine the effect of NCD on peripartum blood loss compared to traditional CD and to examine the impact on women’s satisfaction, exclusive breastfeeding, and other maternal and neonatal outcomes.

 Methods

 This randomized controlled trial was conducted in the labor and delivery ward of a single university teaching hospital in Afula, Israel.
 The clinical trial was conducted between August 2016 and February 2018, while the laboratory component was completed in February 2019.
-The local institutional review board approved the study protocol (registration number 0137-15-EMC).
-Clinical Trial Registration: clinicaltrials.gov Identifier: NCT02768142.
+The local institutional review board approved the study protocol (registration number 0137-15-EMC); Clinical Trial Registration: clinicaltrials.gov Identifier: NCT02768142.

-Pregnant women scheduled to planned CD at our institution were given the option to participate in the trial.
+Pregnant women scheduled for planned CD at our institution were given the option to participate in the trial.
 Eligible women were randomly assigned in a 1:1 ratio to NCD (study group) or traditional CD (control group).
-The inclusion criteria of both groups included maternal or fetal indication for CD, planned CD under spinal anesthesia at term, maternal age between 18-45 years, viable fetus, and confirmed dating by last menstrual period and first or early second-trimester ultrasound.
-Women with unplanned CD had multifetal gestation, major fetal malformations, fetal conditions requiring immediate neonatologist evaluation estimated fetal weight below the 5th percentile, non-controlled diabetes mellitus, severe pre-eclampsia, human immune deficiency virus carriers and women unable to give inform consent were excluded.
-Women were excluded from the analysis after recruitment if they had failed spinal anesthesia requiring general anesthesia, or their newborns needed immediate medical care after delivery.
+The inclusion criteria of both groups included maternal or fetal indication for CD, planned CD under spinal anesthesia at term, maternal age between 18 and 45 years, viable fetus, and confirmed dating by last menstrual period and first- or early second-trimester ultrasound.
+Women with unplanned CD who had multifetal gestation, major fetal malformations, fetal conditions requiring immediate neonatologist evaluation, estimated fetal weight below the 5th percentile, noncontrolled diabetes mellitus, or severe preeclampsia were excluded, as were women who were human immunodeficiency virus carriers or who were unable to give informed consent.
+Women were excluded from the analysis after recruitment if they had failed spinal anesthesia, thus requiring general anesthesia, or if their newborns needed immediate medical care after delivery.